testsleeekGithub/trex/doc/tutorial/statistical_inference/supervised_learning.rst

 .. topic:: The problem solved in supervised learning

-   :ref:`Supervised learning <supervised-learning>`
-   consists in learning the link between two
+   Supervised learning consists in learning the link between two
    datasets: the observed data ``X`` and an external variable ``y`` that we are trying to predict, usually called "target" or "labels".
 Most often, ``y`` is a 1D array of length ``n_samples``.